Asana Gantt Chart: A How-to Guide With Pros, Cons & Alternatives

 It might be straightforward to put together an Asana Gantt chart, however, it’s missing countless features that you can find in many Asana alternatives with more robust Gantt chart tools.
 So if you’re looking for a Gantt chart that has more advanced project management features, you should try a fully featured Gantt chart like ProjectManager instead.

-ProjectManager Is More than Gantt Charts
+ProjectManager Is More Than Gantt Charts

 Now that we’ve learned what an Asana Gantt chart is and how it compares to ProjectManager’s Gantt chart, let’s look at some other benefits of using ProjectManager as a project management software beyond Gantt charts.